bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 - Focused tests compare rule-inference name resolution with direct value-signature lookup for representative Prelude names, symbolic operators, explicit imports, qualified names, constructors, and missing globals.
-- Rule-call inference uses a dedicated `RuleInferenceInput` instead of partially initialized `Rule` objects.
+- Rule-call analysis uses a dedicated `RuleCallAnalysisInput` instead of partially initialized `Rule` objects.
+- `RuleCallAnalysis` is the shared boundary for explicit and inferred rules: it lowers a binding call template in inference mode, records the resolved Haskell expression, referenced `@arg` names, resolved Haskell symbols, an optional semantic signature, and separate resolution/inference errors.
+- Strict inferred-mode loading is now a wrapper around rule-call analysis: it requires call-only inference inputs, checks that every declared arg was referenced, and then derives the legacy compatibility signature.
+- Explicit-rule-style tests can now resolve and infer calls such as `length` and `Data.List.sort` without requiring the narrow `CM::Type` bridge to accept the inferred constraints.
-- Rule-call inference lowers a binding call template in inference mode, resolving globals and lambda locals during shared template lowering, then builds a synthetic Haskell function declaration, runs the existing `TypeChecker` declaration inference path in a compiled import context, and reads generalized semantic `Type` values from `poly_env()`.
+- Rule-call analysis lowers a binding call template in inference mode, resolving globals and lambda locals during shared template lowering, then optionally builds a synthetic Haskell function declaration, runs the existing `TypeChecker` declaration inference path in a compiled import context, and reads generalized semantic `Type` values from `poly_env()`.
 - Inferred semantic signatures retain their quantified `TypeVar`s as well as result, argument, and constraint `Type` values.
 - Loader diagnostics now distinguish Haskell inference failures from